Tiago Monteiro: SEAT (2007–2012)

 On 6 March 2007, it was announced that Monteiro would join the SEAT Sport team and would drive in the World Touring Car Championship (WTCC) with a SEAT León.

-He was forced to wait until the second round of the 2007 season at Zandvoort to make his debut, as the contract was signed a few days before the season opener in Curitiba.
+Monteiro was forced to wait until the second round of the 2007 season at Zandvoort to make his debut, as the contract was signed a few days before the season opener in Curitiba.
 However, he took three podium finishes and a pole position during a successful first season in which he was ranked 11th overall.

-In 2008 driving the TDi version of the SEAT León, he took his first win at Puebla in Mexico, and later in the season he won the second race on home ground at Estoril in Portugal.
+In 2008, driving the TDi version of the SEAT León, Monteiro took his first win at Puebla in Mexico, and later in the season he won the second race on home ground at Estoril in Portugal.
 These, other points finishes and a fastest lap during the season, saw him finish 12th overall in the final standings, which was won by SEAT team-mate Yvan Muller with the team also achieving the manufacturer's title.

-He stayed with SEAT in 2009, and scored two podiums in Valencia and Brno en route to finishing 9th overall in the drivers standings, contributing to SEAT winning the manufacturers championship.
+Monteiro stayed with SEAT in 2009, and scored two podiums in Valencia and Brno en route to finishing ninth overall in the drivers standings, contributing to SEAT winning the manufacturers championship.
 On 13 January 2010, SEAT announced that it would be pulling out of the WTCC from at least the 2010 season.
 However, on 19 February 2010, it was announced that he would partner 2009 teammates Gabriele Tarquini and Jordi Gene along with Tom Coronel in the renamed SR-Sport team run by Sunred Engineering, which received significant funding from SEAT Sport.
 He achieved five podium finishes during the season, which included wins at his home event in Portimão and later in the year at Valencia.
 This was by far his most successful season in recent years as he finished in fifth place overall in the drivers' standings.

-On 11 February 2011, it was confirmed that he would once again drive for Sunred Engineering in the forthcoming season, partnering rookies Aleksei Dudukalo and Pepe Oriola, as well as 2010 teammates Michel Nykjaer, Fredy Barth and 2009 champion Gabriele Tarquini.
+On 11 February 2011, it was confirmed that Monteiro would once again drive for Sunred Engineering in the forthcoming season, partnering rookies Aleksei Dudukalo and Pepe Oriola, as well as 2010 teammates Michel Nykjaer, Fredy Barth and 2009 champion Gabriele Tarquini.

 Monteiro remained with the team for 2012 under the "Tuenti Racing Team" banner, where he was joined by 2011 teammate Pepe Oriola and rookie Andrea Barlesi.